mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

 Introducing Stack Tokens
 ------------------------

 The solution in `fragile` uses stack tokens to accomplish this.
-A stack token is a value that cannot be safely constructed, it can only be created through a macro on the stack which immediately takes a reference:
+A `StackToken` is a value that cannot be safely constructed, it can only be created through a macro on the stack which immediately takes a reference:

 .. sourcecode:: rust